Quansight-Labs/quansight-labs-site/posts/2020/11/design_in_open_source.md

 developer simply solves the problem they have.
-But if we take some time to walk through the design process and understand more about why the question arose and who else has the problem, we can get to the core issue, and design both a solution and interface for it in a way that is knowledgeable both of the problem and the people trying to solve it.
+But if we take some time to walk through the design process and understand more about why the question arose and who else has the problem, we can get to the core issue, and design both a solution and an interface for it in a way that is knowledgeable of the problem as well as the people trying to solve it.
 In essence, we build software that the user can partner with to process data, instead of building a tool that accomplishes a single task.